Thursday, September 19, 2024

 Earlier this week, at what may be called the second Battle of Poltava, two Russian missiles struck the main building of Poltava's Military Institute of Communication's killing 50 and injuring several hundred others.

-Many of the victims are said to have been Swedish trainers, a fact that may explain this week's resignation of Sweden's foreign minister, Tobias Billström.
+Many of the victims are said to have been Swedish trainers, a fact that likely explains this week's resignation of Sweden's foreign minister, Tobias Billström.

 No comments: